Are You Struggling To Feel And Act Like An Adult?

 This is your life and wellbeing.
 Addressing your transition issues, developing better self-awareness and gaining clarity about who you are, what you’re good at, and how you want to be in the world can prevent a host of problems from occurring due to remaining stuck.
 Investing in your self now may not only address these issues, but also prevent you from developing unhealthy distractions, coping mechanisms or self-medicating.

 Many people come to BPS having worked with other therapists who were not trained to work specifically with young adults and transition and growth issues or who they couldn’t relate with – which is a waste of time and money.
-At BPS, we’ll conduct an initial assessment and match you with a therapist who is trained and experienced in young adult transition and growth issues and whose personality is a good match for you.
+At BPS, we’ll conduct a referral assessment and match you with a therapist who is trained and experienced in young adult transition and growth issues and whose personality is a good match for you.
 Once you find that good match, making a commitment to yourself may be one of the most valuable investments there is.
 Imagine getting your life on track and feeling and functioning better on a regular basis and ask yourself what that’s worth.

 If money still is an issue, you can talk with your BPS therapist to see if they work on a sliding scale.
 They may also be able to help you find other lower cost resources in the community.